bruno-lang/alma/README.md

 		continue at match

 ##### 4 Selection
-Test a sequence of alternatives until the **first match**.
+Tests a sequence of alternatives until the **first match**.
 If no alternative matches the selection is a mismatch.
-Note that this is not a logical _OR_, the first matching instruction is continued, the sequence of alternatives is very important.
+Note that this is not a logical _OR_, the first matching instruction is continued, the sequence of alternatives is relevant.
 This is important to be able to reason about what will happen for a certain input sequence.

 Alternatives are separated with the vertical bar `|`.